Atomoxide/53001-Project/README.md

 OpenAI.
 (2023).
 ChatGPT [Large language model]. https://chat.openai.com https://chat.openai.com/share/9d7ca431-b671-40a3-ac79-3dda6f4537e7

-ChatGPT listed the pros and cons of different databases and helped assigning each parts in the database of best fit.
+ChatGPT listed the pros and cons of different databases and helped assign each part in the database of best fit.

 ## Revision History